 Instead of worrying about that email all day until 3 PM, schedule it to send at your preferred time.

-With Superhuman, scheduling an email is as easy as clicking a link or hitting Ctrl/Shift/L on your keyboard.
-Write the email, and then tell Superhuman when you want to send it.
+With Superhuman, scheduling an email is as easy hitting Cmd+Shift+L. Write your email, and then tell Superhuman when you want to send it.

 Is it better to talk in person rather than send an email?